Multiple Physics Pretraining for Physical Surrogate Models: Background

-\paragraph{Autoregressive Pretraining} In vision and language, the dominant pretraining strategies include autoregressive prediction \citep{radford2018improving}, masked reconstruction \citep{devlin2018bert, he2021masked}, and contrastive learning \citep{chen2020simclr}.
+{\textbf{Autoregressive Pretraining.}} In vision and language, the dominant pretraining strategies include autoregressive prediction \citep{radford2018improving}, masked reconstruction \citep{devlin2018bert, he2021masked}, and contrastive learning \citep{chen2020simclr}.
 In language, autoregressive generation emerged as a convenient self-supervised task.
 In surrogate modeling of dynamical systems, next-step prediction is often a primary goal.
 This makes autoregressive pretraining a natural choice of objective for training time-dependent surrogate models.

 We note that it is common to use the simulation parameters to condition the predictions of models operating on PDE-generated data \citep{gupta2022towards, takamoto2023learning, subramanian2023foundation}.
-In MPP, the model must instead implicitly infer the impact of these parameters on the dynamics from the history provided in $\mU^S_t$.
+Our goal is not to develop a new PDE solver, but rather to design an approach that is broadly applicable to both observed and simulated dynamics.
+Thus, we do not assume a known functional form in MPP and the model must instead implicitly infer the impact of these parameters on the dynamics from the history provided in $\mU^S_t$.

-\paragraph{Surrogate Modeling for Spatiotemporal Physical Systems} We are primarily concerned with modeling dynamical systems varying in both time and space, where the time evolution of the system is intrinsically tied to spatial relationships amongst the state variables according to physical laws.
-Partial differential equations (PDEs) are one of the primary modeling tools for this setting.
+\textbf{Surrogate Modeling for Spatiotemporal Physical Systems.} We are primarily concerned with modeling dynamical systems varying in both time and space, where the time evolution of the system is intrinsically tied to spatial relationships amongst the state variables according to physical laws.
+PDEs are one of the primary modeling tools for this setting.
 They are often derived from fundamental conservation laws of properties such as mass, momentum, and energy \citep{farlow1993partial}.
 Many PDEs describe variations of the same physical laws, which is why concepts like diffusion, advection, reactivity, and connections between time and spatial gradients appear in many different PDEs.
 These shared underlying principles suggest we can extract features relevant to multiple physical systems.